buildkite/on-demand/agent-composer/README.md

 Buildkite Agent ECS Task Definitions that can be scheduled on-demand by [`agent-scheduler`](../agent-scheduler).

-The goal is produce a Docker image containing the tools you use to perform continuous integration or deployment, and an IAM Task Role to permit access to any AWS services you require, wrapped together in an ECS Task Definition, for each pipeline or pipeline step.
-Task Definitions don’t have to map images 1:1 with Task Roles, you can reuse the same image for different pipelines or steps with and override the Task Role at scheduling time.
+The goal is produce an ECS Task Definition for each Buildkite Pipeline or Pipeline Step.
+Each task definition needs a Docker image containing the tools you use to perform continuous integration or deployment, and optionally an IAM Task Role to permit access to any AWS services you require.
+Task Definitions don’t have to map 1:1 with Task Roles, you can schedule a Task Definition for different pipelines or steps and override the Task Role for each.

 Composing a Docker image with the Buildkite Agent installed can be repetitive and prevents tracking an official image from Docker Hub without modification.